VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 MiniGUI runtime configuration options is loaded from `MiniGUI.cfg`, but if compiling MiniGUI with in-core options, the options is included MiniGUI libraries.

-In GNU development environment, after installing MiniGUI by default configuration, the file `etc/MiniGUI-classic.cfg` in MiniGUI source tree will be installed in `/usr/local/etc/` directory, and rename to `MiniGUI.cfg`.
-When MiniGUI application starts, It will find `MiniGUI.cfg` as follow:

-the application first search `MiniGUI.cfg` in current directory, then search `.MiniGUI.cfg` in home directory.

-then search `MiniGUI.cfg` in `/usr/local/etc`, at last in `/etc/`.

-If user don’t create the file `MiniGUI.cfg` in current directory and home directory, the application will use the file MiniGUI.cfg in `/usr/local/etc/` as default configuration file.

-When we compile MiniGUI with `--enable-incoreres` option, MiniGUI application doesn’t need the file `MiniGUI.cfg`.
-The required options are given in the file `src/sysres/mgetc.c`.

 MiniGUI 3.0 appearance of the window and the control drawing implementation, using a completely different from the previous old